Why did you create the Mass Commanders/ICE Basketball program?

 Another excellent option when you’re sweating profusely is pure coconut water.
 It’s one of the highest sources of electrolytes known to man.
 Some remote areas of the world even use coconut juice intravenously, short-term, to help hydrate critically ill patients and in emergency situations.

 And, if your sports drink is low-calorie and sugar-free, be warned that it likely contains an artificial sweetener, which is even worse for you than fructose.

-Does the Mass Commanders/ICE Basketball program participate in AAU National tournaments?
+Does the Mass Commanders/ICE Basketball program participate in AAU regional/national or Grassroots regional/national tournaments?

-If a team gets a bid to play for the national title we will make every effort to go.
-Since the Mass Commanders/ICE Basketball program have started we have played at a National tournament from 2013-2019.
+If a team gets a bid/invite to play for a national/regional title we will make every effort to go.
+Since the Mass Commanders/ICE Basketball program have started we have played at a National/Regional tournament from 2012 to present.

-Are there any additional fees to participate in National tournaments?
+Are there any additional fees to participate in Regional/National tournaments?

-There are additional fees.
-There is a tournament fee and we will also need additional practice time to prepare for nationals.
+There are additional fees which include tournament fees and gym rentals for additional practice time to prepare for nationals.
 The gym rental fee and the tournament fee for nationals will be paid for by the parents collectively.
 Parents will need to provide accommodations for their family as well.

 How do you handle the payments for canceled camps/workouts etc.?